 The river cruise takes place in small boats where you will cruise around the moats.
 The entire river cruise is about 3km long and takes about 70 minutes.
 During the boat ride, you will see many famous sites and ancient ruins.
 And if it is during spring, you might even see cherry blossom.

 How to get there: Take the Nishitetsu train from Nishitetsu Fukuoka (Tenjin) Station to Nishitetsu-Yanagawa Station on Nishitetsu-Tenjin-Omuta Line.
 The journey costs ¥80 and takes 50 minutes.

-23. Spend a day on Nokonoshima Island
+23. Visit Nokonoshima Island

 Spend a glorious day on Nokonoshima Island!
 Nokonoshima Island Park is on the small island in Hakata Bay where the park has beautiful flowers all year round.
 See different flowers in full bloom such as Scarlet Sage (August to December), Bougainvillea (July to November), Cockspur Coral Tree (September) and Cosmos (early to mid-October).

 How to get there: From Meinohama Ferry Passenger Terminal in Fukuoka, the ferry ride is only 10 minutes to Nokonoshima Island.

 24. Soak in the onsen of Takeo in Saga

 Soak in the onsen (hot springs) of Takeo for as little as ¥400!
 The ancient hot springs date back 1500 years, and the hot alkaline water is excellent for travel fatigue, muscle pain and simply relaxing.